 Common Sense Media is an excellent resource for vetting age-appropriate content, and of course watching the movie yourself first isn’t a bad idea either!
 When I used film in my classroom, I also found it helpful to prepare students with a little historical context and other background information to make sure kids were ready to watch.

-With that said, let’s take a closeup of STEM movies that can make a reel impact on young minds!
+With that said, let’s take a closeup of STEM movies that can make a reel impact on young elementary, middle, and high school minds!

 Rating: Not rated

 In this fascinating true story, a group of scientists recreate Earth’s biosphere.
 They spend a year living in the dome they engineered, and this film tells the story of what they discovered along the way.